Making Cheap, Green Fuel a Reality

-The MicroFueler (left) lets homeowners and small businesses turn feedstock like cheap sugar into clean-burning ethanol fuel, using Standard Xchange heat exchangers (right).
+The MicroFueler lets homeowners and small businesses turn feedstock like cheap sugar into clean-burning ethanol fuel, using ITT heat exchangers.

 The MicroFueler from E-Fuel looks like a typical gas station pump — without the gas or the station.